axllent/silverstripe-less/README.md

 - Automatic compression of CSS files when in `Live` mode (may require an initial `?flush`)
 - Adds any processed editor.less files to TinyMCE (must be included in your front-end template)

 ## Requirements

-- SilverStripe 4
+- Silverstripe ^4 || ^5

-For SilverStripe 3, please refer to the [SilverStripe3 branch](https://github.com/axllent/silverstripe-less/tree/silverstripe3).
+For Silverstripe 3, please refer to the [Silverstripe3 branch](https://github.com/axllent/silverstripe-less/tree/silverstripe3).

 ## Installation